-Most homeowners don't realize the dangers of cooking with gas.
-One of the ironies of the environmental movement is that it has spent much of the last few decades fighting (rightfully) to improve outdoor air quality while, until very recently, at least, basically ignoring indoor air quality.
+Most homeowners don’t realize the dangers of cooking with gas.
+One of the ironies of the environmental movement is that it has spent much of the last few decades fighting (rightfully) to improve outdoor air quality while, until very recently, at least, ignoring the issue indoor air quality.
 And that is in spite of the fact that Americans spend roughly 90% of their time indoors.

 So while we have landmark legislation like the Clean Air Act of 1970 to protect the air outside, there are no federal standards or guidelines governing the quality of air inside our homes, just a mishmash of state and local rules that offer little in the way of real protection for consumers.
 And what is it that we need such protection from?
 Only the appliance that a third of Americans use to heat their food, and that many cooks swear by – the friendly gas stove.

 It turns out that cooking with gas emits far more pollutants than cooking with electricity does and that people, particularly children, who live in homes where the bulk of the cooking is done with gas are far more susceptible to respiratory ailments such as asthma and COPD, and can even suffer reduced cognitive performance.

 Check out this video from environmental journalist Michael Thomas.
 It does a great job of spelling out the dangers.

 There are two key issues here: One is the pollutants, including but by no means limited to Co2 that are given off as part of the combustion process, the other is the pre-combustion leakage of methane into the atmosphere as the gas is extracted, stored and transported to its tens of millions of points of consumption.